 Our physiotherapists have undergone extra training after completing their University degrees to become proficient at dry needling.

 WHAT IS THE DIFFERENCE BETWEEN DRY NEEDLING AND ACUPUNCTURE?

-Acupunture is a method of treatment derived from ancient Chinese Medicine.
-Because it is based on the Chinese Medicine paradigm, it aims to stimulate the balance and flow of Qi energy that in Traditional Chinese Medicine is considered essential to health.
+Acupuncture is a treatment derived from ancient Chinese Medicine.
+It aims to stimulate the balance and flow of Qi energy that is believed to animate a person’s body and properties.

 Dry needling is a technique used to treat myofascial pain.
 Physiotherapists practice a variety of styles of evidence-based dry needling, including Trigger Point Dry Needling (TDN) and Integrated Dry Needling (IDN).

 As part of our physiotherapy treatment, our therapists use dry needling combined with deep tissue massage, remedial massage and exercises to help relieve pain and muscle tightness.